veracity/veracity-documentation/sections/marketplace/choosingyourpricingmodel.md

 ## Subscription model

-Subscription is a well-known model and it’s easily understandable for customers.
+Subscription is a well-known model and is easy for customers to understand.
 A subscription model can be set up to be just one single subscription in which case you might not capture the entire revenue potential of your service, so using a tiered subscription is advised.
-When making a tiered subscription you should not make too many tiers as this will make it difficult for the customers to select the one most suitable for them.​
+When making a tiered subscription you should not make too many tiers as this will make it difficult for the customers to select the one most suitable for them.​​

-Subscription models make the cost predictable for the customer and the revenue predictable for you as the provider of the service.​
+Subscription models makes the cost predictable for the customer and the revenue predictable for you as the provider of the service.​

-Some additional mechanisms can be considered when offering subscriptions; can you offer your customers a limited trial period?
-Why not let your customers try out what you can offer?​
+There are some additional mechanisms that can be considered when offering subscriptions; can you offer your customers a limited trial period?
+Why not let your customers try out what you can offer?

-Setting the price for the top tier offering for large enterprises could be difficult so you might keep this tier negotiable and making it possible for potential customers to request a price quote here.
+Setting the price for the top tier offering for large enterprises could be difficult.
+You might keep this tier negotiable and leave the option for the potential customer to request a price quote.

 <figure>
 	<img src="assets/PowerBI.png"/>